u0953009/11/README.md

    - Aa few top layers of Inception V3 are removed: from the top to right above mixed7 layer. (https://github.com/u0953009/Binary-Classifier/blob/master/images/inception%20v3/inception.txt)
    - On top of the pre-trained model, classification layers are built: Fully connected layer (1024 units, ReLU), drop out layer (1024, drop rate 0.3) and output layer (1, Sigmoid).
    - The weights of Inception V3 was not loaded.
-     - Typically, both the architecture and the weights of Inception a pre trained model are used, but the weights of Inception V3 were not loaded here.
+     - Typically, both the architecture and the weights of a pre-trained model are used, but the weights of Inception V3 were not loaded here.
 The weights of Inception V3 could not be loaded when grayscale images were used as input.
        <p>&nbsp;</p>
 **2. Data description**
    - Images used to train this classifier are (1) photos (2) simulation images (3) extracted images from videos of an Allegro robotic hand trying to grasp an object.